 1: Selling online direct to consumer.

 The prototype of our product cost about $50 total.
 Once we launch and finalize the product we estimate we can reduce this price to around $15.
-At a $199 starting price for four smart knobs we believe we can scale the business to further develop the product for future iterations but also at the same time we are offering peace of mind and a better user experience for an affordable price.
-Of course, the software application comes with the unit for free.
+At a $199 starting price for four smart knobs we believe we can scale the business to further develop the product for future iterations but we are offering peace of mind and a better user experience for an affordable price.
+Of course, the software application comes with the unit for free.fweafheufheiohuw

 2: Selling to retail stores